theleeeo/file-butler/README.md

 ### Files

 Files (or any arbitrary data) can be retrieved from a provider by using the `file` request.
-Example: `GET /file/s3provider/myfile.txt`
+Example: `GET /file/testprovider/myfile.txt`
-This will try to return the file `myfile.txt` from the `s3provider`.
+This will try to return the file `myfile.txt` from the `testprovider`.

 Files can be uploaded to a provider by using the `file` request with a `PUT` or `POST` method..
-Example: `PUT /file/s3provider/myfile.txt`
+Example: `PUT /file/testprovider/myfile.txt`
-This will upload the file `myfile.txt` to the `s3provider`.
+This will upload the file `myfile.txt` to the `testprovider`.

 If a Content-Type header is present in the request, it will be passed on to the provider.
 If the provider supports it, that will be persisted with the file and returned in the response.